cam900/NitroPaint/README.md

 # IMPORTANT

 This repository is modified for expand palette limit by cam900.

 Original repository is by Garhoogin, see https://github.com/Garhoogin/NitroPaint to details.
+(BSD 2-Clause License)

 # NitroPaint